mozilla/phonebook/README.md

 * Clone, host on a local, PHP-enabled server, run.
 * Optional: `cp config-local.php-dist config-local.php` and tweak as needed

 *Note:* The app requires LDAP server access.
 You probably need a [Mozilla-internal VPN connection](https://mana.mozilla.org/wiki/display/SD/VPN) up and running.
 Without, you can't currently develop on *Phonebook*.
+You can download your VPN certificate at [login.mozilla.com](https://login.mozilla.com).

 ## Contributing